IAMSSROBINSON/ls-js110/01_javascript_collections/08_pedac_guided_practice_sort_by_most_adjacent_consonants/04_step_4_algorithm.md

 3. Compare all the counts and sort them from highest count to lowest.
    1. If we have an array of strings we can loop over each string and get back an object with the key/string : value/adjacentConsonantCount.
-We will get back and object for each string in the array and thus we can add each object to a new array.
+   2. We will get back an object for each string in the array and thus we can add each object to a new array. (skip this step and go straight to assigning returned object members to a new object)

 4. We should now have an array of objects.
    1. We can assign each object key:value pair to a new combined object.